stanford-policylab/opp/py/data_readme_template.md

 - search_conducted is true when any one of objectsearched (pedestrian stops), contrabandfound, evidencefound, weaponsfound, and nothingfound (vehicular stops) is not NA
+- if a search was conducted and the stop type was vehicular (pedestrian stops don't provide search outcomes) and contrabandfound was NA, we set contraband_found to false, otherwise we use the value in the contrabandfound field.
+We do this under the assumption that false and NA for contraband_found are equivalent when a search occured, i.e. an officer conducted a search and either found nothing or recorded nothing
 - Sex and gender do not match 73% of the time in pedestrian data, and race and ethnicity mismatch often as well.
 In both cases, if sex != gender or race != ethnicity, we set the value to NA, otherwise we coalesce(sex, gender) or